-PREA posters, brochures, and resident handbook in Spanish readily available.
-The Program Director states that she can publish these materials in any language needed through Google Translate.
-The Program Director, as well as other staff members, report during interviews that the facility has not housed a resident that is limited English proficient; however, have had residents where English is their second language.
+PREA posters, brochures, and the resident handbook in Spanish are readily available.
+The facility can publish these materials in any language needed through Google Translate.
+Several staff members are able to report during interviews that the facility has not housed a resident that is limited English proficient; however, have had residents where English is the resident's second language.
 These residents are offered material in their preferred language.
 The facility provided the auditor with documentation of these materials in Spanish.
-She reports that no resident made any request for materials to be translated.
-The Program Director reports that if onsite translation/interpretation services are needed, the facility has a MOU with Mansfield Correctional Institution who has staff that can provide these services.
-The facility provided the auditor with a Memorandum of Understanding (MOU) between the facility and Mansfield Correctional Institute.
-The institute agrees to provide interpreter services to residents of the facility.